Andalusian barbel

 L. sclateri is endemic to the southern part Iberian Peninsula, where it occurs in both Portugal and Spain.
 It inhabits the middle and lower parts of rivers, between the Segura's and the Mira Rivers' drainage basins.
 It is not very particular as regards its habitat choice, and will use anything except small cool torrential mountain streams.
 They spawn at the beginning of summer, between May and June.
 The males reach sexual maturity at 2 to 4 years of age and around 8 cm, while females only reach maturity in their sixth or seventh year and at 11 to 16 cm in length.
-Despite its fairly small size for a barbel, it is a long-lived species, with a maximum age of 18 years having been recorded.
+They grow to a maximum length of about 50 cm.
+It is a long-lived species, with a maximum age of 18 years having been recorded.

-The Andalusian barbel is quite abundant and not considered a threatened species by the IUCN, though locally populations may go extinct during summer droughts which isolate and dry up small creeks it inhabits.
+The Andalusian barbel is quite abundant and not considered a threatened species by the IUCN, though locally populations may be extirpated during summer droughts which isolate and dry up small creeks it inhabits.
 Habitat fragmentation, which is already affecting the species, is exacerbated by this.